Therapies & Care

 Physical therapy (PT) is the use of exercises and treatments to improve physical movement and overall mobility.
 Occupational therapy (OT) is similar but is focused on developing or maintaining the physical skills needed to perform everyday tasks.
 For example, a physical therapist might prescribe stretching exercises to limit discomfort and preserve range of motion or use pool therapy to help you walk and improve joint function.
 An occupational therapist may help you find new ways to brush your teeth or recommend equipment that can make your activities of daily living easier to perform.

-For ALS patients with bulbar symptoms, a speech-language pathologist can help with both speaking and swallowing difficulties.
+For people living with ALS with bulbar symptoms, a speech-language pathologist can help with both speaking and swallowing difficulties.
 This may include finding devices to help you communicate as your speech becomes harder for others to understand.

 A respiratory therapist can teach you new techniques for breathing and coughing, helping you keep your airway and lungs clear and healthy.
 When mechanical ventilators are needed, they can help you evaluate the options and choose the best ventilator for your needs.